RamiKrispin/vscode-r/README.md

 ### Shiny Apps

 In the same way, as we saw in the previous section with interactive plots, you can also launch and view a Shiny App on VScode using the [Browser Viewer](https://github.com/REditorSupport/vscode-R/wiki/Interactive-viewers#browser-viewer).
 Once the app has launched on the web viewer, it will be exposed to a port and can be opened locally on your web browser.
-The `app.R` file under the `tests` folder provides an example of a simple app, as can be seen in Figure xx:
+The `app.R` file under the `tests` folder provides an example of a simple app, as can be seen in Figure 25:

 <figure>
 <img src="images/vscode-shiny-app-example.png" width="100%" align="center"/></a>
-<figcaption> Figure XX - Launching Shiny app using the Browser Viewer   </figcaption>
+<figcaption> Figure 25 - Launching Shiny app using the Browser Viewer   </figcaption>
 </figure>
 <br>
 <br />

 Please note that launching a Shiny app keeps the console occupied (as it would in a regular R session), and to stop a running session, click `Control + C`.
-One of the main advantages of VScode is that you can open multiple R sessions and execute them in parallel as can see in Figure XX:
+One of the main advantages of VScode is that you can open multiple R sessions and execute them in parallel as can see in Figure 25:

 <figure>
 <img src="images/vscode-shiny-app.gif" width="100%" align="center"/></a>
-<figcaption> Figure XX - Launching multiple Shiny app in VScode   </figcaption>
+<figcaption> Figure 25 - Launching multiple Shiny app in VScode   </figcaption>
 </figure>
 <br>
 <br />